ArnaudDarre/portfolio/_projects/watapix.md

 color: "#00aec7"
 order: 8

-title: Watapix
+title: Creative agency brand identity
-subtitle: Rebranding to boost brand awareness and match it with the customer base
+subtitle: Rebranding to boost brand awareness and align with the customer base
 body: |-
   Design of the logo and the brand guidelines of Watapix, a multi-channel communication agency.
 Project carried out while working at Watapix.
 category: Branding